 “My son Tursunjan’s case is linked with Omerjan Hesen,” he said. ““The writer’s penname is ‘Bozqir,’ and he and my son have been held at the Aksu central detention center since last year.”

-The elder Memet told RFA that the authorities “told me that my son has a lose relationship with Omerjan Hesen.”
+The elder Memet told RFA that the authorities “told me that my son has a close relationship with Omerjan Hesen.”

 “They explained to me that my son had helped to publish a paper on the Misranim website written by Omerjan Hesen Bozqir,” he added.
 “According to their explanation, Omerjan Hesen’s paper instigated ethnic hatred and separatism.”